alamedyang/magedocs/docs/debug_tools.md

 ## Debug Mode

 Debug mode is triggered in-game by pressing `XOR` and `MEM1` (the top button on the left of the screen and the second button on the right) at the same time.
 On desktop: press `F1` and `F6` instead.
-This counts as a map reload.
-When debug mode is activated, the current map is reloaded with `is_debug` entities included.
+This counts as a [map reload](maps#map-loads).
+When debug mode is activated, the current map is reloaded with `is_debug` [entities](entities) included.

-Turn off debug mode in the same way.
+Turn off debug mode the same way.

 ### Debug Entities

-Normally, the Mage Game Engine (MGE) omits entities with the `is_debug` value of `true` when loading maps.
-Such entities effectively do not exist in "production mode," and therefore will not be included in the list of entities in the hex editor, will not appear anywhere on the map, cannot be the target of script, etc.
+Normally, the Mage Game Engine (MGE) omits entities with the `is_debug` value of `true` when loading [maps](maps).
+Such entities effectively do not exist in "production mode," and therefore will not be included in the list of entities in the [hex editor](hex_editor), will not appear anywhere on the map, cannot be the target of an [action](actions), etc.

-The chapter 1 version of the engine *must* use debug entities to trigger debug scripts, as the serial terminal was not implemented yet, and there was not yet an action to check whether debug mode is on.
+The chapter 1 version of the engine *must* use debug entities to trigger debug scripts, as the serial [terminal](terminal) was not implemented yet, and there was not yet an action to check whether [debug mode](state#engine-flags) is on.

 ::: tip Best Practice
 When making debug entities, it helps a lot to give them dialog describing what they are doing to change the game state.
 Better still is putting the debug behavior behind a multiple-choice dialog so that the debug entity can be disengaged without making any changes in case it is ever engaged by accident.